springfall2008/batpred/README.md

   - car_charging_energy - Set to a HA entity which is incrementing kWh data for the car charger, will be used instead of threshold for more accurate car charging data to filter out

   - car_charging_planned - Can be set to a sensor which lets Predbat know the car is plugged in and planned to charge during low rate slots, or False to disable or True to always enable
+  - car_charging_planned_response - An array of values from the planned sensor which indicate that the car is plugged in and will charge in the next low rate slot
   - car_charging_rate - Set to the rate it's assumed the car charges at in low rate slots

+  - car_charging_battery_size - Indicates the cars battery size in kwh, defaults to 100.
+It will be used to predict car charging stops.
+  - car_charging_limit - The % limit the car is set to charge to, link to a suitable sensor.
+Default is 100%
+  - car_charging_soc - The cars current % charge level, link to a suitable sensor.
+Default is 0%

   - calculate_best - When true the algorithm tries to calculate the target % to charge the battery to overnight
   - metric_min_improvement - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p.
 Best set to 0 if you use pv_metric10_weight.